 What happened to the homes that were listed for sale during September 2023?

 The above statistics were compiled based on all detached single family homes listed for sale in Bloomingdale, Illinois between October 2022 and September 2023.

 Of the 45 homes that were on the market in Bloomingdale during September 2023 91.1% never sold.
 80% are still listed for sale and 11.1% were taken off the market by the home seller for one reason or another.
 Of all the homes that were for sale at some point during September 2023, only 8.9% were sold!
 This is not an anomaly.
 The percentage of homes that actually sell in any given month is small when compared to the total number of homes on the market.
 The key to being part of the "sold group" is to hire a Realtor that understands how to price your home correctly based on its location and condition.

 Are there fewer Short Sales and Foreclosures in Bloomingdale?

-During December 2021 the real estate market in Bloomingdale consisted of 100% Traditional homes sales.
-That is inline with November 2021 and an increase over December 2020 of 3.3%.
+During September 2023 the real estate market in Bloomingdale consisted of 95.6% Traditional homes sales.
+That is a decrease over August 2023 of 0.1% and a decrease over September 2022 of 4.4%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.